vahona/final-project/README.md

   * [List of all element page](list-of-elements.html)
   * [Tips for writing html page](tips-for-writing.html)

-  Apart from those links, there are some another links you probably find in each one of these page when you open them, so jus click the link if you want more detail.
+  Apart from those links, there are some another links you probably find in each one of these pages when you open them, so jus click the link if you want more detail.

    Then you can communicate with the Author by these next links, especially If you have any comments or question;